bnewbold/lsh-interop/README.md

 The hash is of a fixed length of some 40 to 64 bytes (very small compared to document size).
 This is useful for fast equality checking and verify the integrity of files, but is too brittle for use identification across media.
-Similarity measures (such as edit distance or cosine similarity) often take a full document (or an extract set of tokens from the document) and give a fractional measure of similarity.
+Similarity measures (such as cosine similarity or Hamming distance) often take a full document (or an extract set of tokens from the document) and give a fractional measure of similarity.
 They have the property of being relatively inefficient for lookups in large corpuses because each document must be compared one-to-one.